Nanotronics Manufacturing Summit 2023

 A highlight reel summarizing last year’s events can be found here.

-Panel II: The Search for Next-Generation Chips: History and Future of Semiconductor Architecture
+1:30 PM – 2:15 PM || Panel I: The Search for Next-Generation Chips: History and Future of Semiconductor Architecture

-Though the semiconductor chip shortage appears to have attenuated due in part to the distribution of government subsidies granted by the CHIPS Act, it has shed light on the weaknesses of a precarious supply chain structure, and the dangers of broad dependence on limited raw materials for chip manufacture.
-The ubiquity and necessity of chips became evident during their scarcity which has signaled a need for urgency in addressing potential issues, and mandates proactive measures to prevent future crises.
 It appears that Moore’s Law, the conjecture devised by computer scientist Gordon Moore in 1975, has reached the end of its pertinence.
 Moore’s Law states that the number of transistors placed on a semiconductor chip doubles approximately every two years, increasing the chip’s speed and energy capacity.
 However, chip area can no longer accommodate the addition of more transistors.
 Conventional chip architecture and materials, namely silicon and gallium nitride, are not capable of facilitating the rate at which new technologies are developing, primarily the hardware necessary to support more advanced AI systems.
 This panel proposes innovative alternatives to traditional methods: what is currently missing from modern devices, and in the wake of the CHIPS Act’s economic impact, how do we source, design, and fabricate the chips of the future?

 PANELISTS, PARTNERS, AND KEYNOTE SPEAKER TO BE ANNOUNCED